aws-samples/eb-tomcat-snakes/src/.ebextensions/inactive/https.md

             -----BEGIN CERTIFICATE-----
             ################################################################
             ################################################################

-4. Move `https-instance.config` and `https-instance-single.config` into `src/.ebextensions` and move `http-healthcheckurl.config` into `src/.ebextensions/inactive`.
 5. Build and deploy.

 ## Terminate at the instance (load balancer passthrough)
 This method also terminates at the instance, but in a load balanced environment where the load balancer is not configured to terminate HTTPS, but rather passes through encrypted TCP packets as-is.
 The down side to this method is that the load balancer cannot see the requests and thus cannot optimize routing or report response metrics.

 ### To enable load balancer passthrough HTTPS
+1. Move `https-instance.config` and `https-lbpassthrough.config` into `src/.ebextensions` and move `http-healthcheckurl.config` into `src/.ebextensions/inactive`.
-1. Modify `https-instance.config` with your bucket name:
+2. Modify `https-instance.config` with your bucket name:

         AWS::CloudFormation::Authentication:
           S3Auth:
             type: "s3"
             buckets: ["elasticbeanstalk-#########-#############"]
-2. Modify `https-instance.config` with the URL of the private key:
+3. Modify `https-instance.config` with the URL of the private key:

         /etc/pki/tls/certs/server.key:
           mode: "000400"